bartaxyz/engineering-management-handbook/README.md

   ./scripts/build.sh
   ```
 4. Check the `/dist` directory for the generated formats.

+## Continuous Delivery
+This repository uses GitHub Actions to automatically build and publish the book as epub.
+The workflow is triggered on every push to the `main` branch.
+The workflow is defined in (`.github/workflows/build.yml`)[.github/workflows/build.yml].

+Versioning is done automatically by assembling the day & time of the build.
+For example, a build on August 19, 2023 at 1:47 PM would be versioned as `v2023.08.19.13.47`.

 ## License
 The license for this project is not yet determined.
 Please refer to the [license github issue](https://github.com/bartaxyz/engineering-leadership/issues/1) for more information.